Bishek666/webo/README.md

 <!-- Important Design Flow Notes -->

 1) Need to login in order to add post or like and comment
-2) Click on comments drop downs a comment section where if logged in users display blue or else teal color
+2) Click on comments drops down a comment section where if logged in users display a blue or else a teal color

 <!-- Suggestions to make it better -->